Medtronic

 Acquisition in 2014

-CardioInsight Technologies Inc. is a medical device company based in Cleveland, Ohio, specializing in non-invasive cardiac mapping systems.
-The company has developed a technology known as Electrocardiographic Mapping (ECM), which produces three-dimensional images of the heart's electrical activity.
-This innovative system integrates body surface electrical data with anatomical data from CT scans, allowing for real-time visualization of cardiac electrical activity.
-The process involves the use of a single-use, disposable multi-sensor vest that captures electrical signals from the body, which are then processed by software to create detailed epicardial 3D electroanatomic maps and virtual electrograms.
-CardioInsight's technology aims to enhance the accuracy of diagnosing and treating various heart conditions, particularly arrhythmias and congestive heart failure.
-The effectiveness of ECM has been validated through more than 260 patient studies.
-Since 2015, CardioInsight has operated as a subsidiary of Medtronic plc.
+CardioInsight Technologies Inc. is a medical device company based in Cleveland, Ohio, that specializes in a non-invasive cardiac mapping system designed to visualize electrical disorders of the heart.
+The company's flagship product, ECVUE, utilizes an electrocardiographic mapping platform that combines body surface electrical data with anatomical information from CT scans to create simultaneous, multi-chamber, three-dimensional (3D) maps of cardiac electrical activity.
+The system employs a single-use, disposable multi-sensor vest to capture electrical signals from the body surface, which are then processed by software to produce detailed epicardial 3D electroanatomic maps and virtual electrograms.
+This innovative approach aids physicians in accurately diagnosing and treating heart conditions such as arrhythmias and congestive heart failure, a capability supported by over 260 patient studies.
+CardioInsight Technologies operates as a subsidiary of Medtronic plc, having been founded in 2006.

 Cardiocom